-If you’ve got it—from a work bonus, holiday gift or other lump sum you’ve saved up—go ahead and invest it.
+If you’ve got it—from a work bonus, holiday gift, tax refund or other lump sum you’ve saved up—go ahead and invest it.

 Vanguard did some number crunching to compare the performance of a lump-sum investment versus a dollar-cost averaging approach (or regularly investing set amounts, allowing you to buy more when prices are low and less when they’re high) over 12-month intervals between 1926 and 2015.